-During the big game, or in the time thereafter, you may have come across the Scientology: Age of Answers ad, or any of the various media that followed it.
+During the Super Bowl, or in the time thereafter, you may have come across the Scientology: Age of Answers ad, or any of the various media that followed it.
 I thought I would offer my perspective on what this means from a practical perspective, viewed through the lens of an average, everyday Scientologist parent like myself.

 First off, Scientology is an applied religion.
 It’s a philosophy that’s meant to be put to use.
 It’s not something that you just “decide you’re a Scientologist” and then via “belief” you’re meant to somehow be better.
 It’s a coordinated body of knowledge about man and what makes him tick that can be put to use by you to better conditions you face in life.